 These services may be supported through four different funding sources.

 Expended Budget Report

-- Professional development for gifted education;
+12.02(2)(k)(i)(B) Professional development and training relating to gifted education;

 Budget Guidance Document

-- Description of the Gifted Education Funding Formula
+Gifted Education Funding

-Note: If you are not able to access the resources or need additional support, please contact the Office of Gifted Education Gifted Program Administrator.
+Note: If you are not able to access the resources or need additional support, please contact the Office of Gifted Education Program Administrator.